Israeli envoy to Ukraine slams Kyiv for backing anti-Israeli UN resolution - I24NEWS

 The resolution denies Jewish ties to Temple Mount, Michael Brodsky says

-Israel’s Ambassador to Ukraine Michael Brodsky on Friday slammed the government of President Volodymyr Zelensky for backing a UN resolution urging the International Court of Justice to “urgently” weigh in on the Israeli-Palestinian conflict on the side of the Palestinians.
+Israel’s Ambassador to Ukraine Michael Brodsky on Friday slammed the government of Ukrainian President Volodymyr Zelensky for backing a United Nations resolution urging the International Court of Justice (ICJ) to “urgently” arbitrate on the Israeli-Palestinian conflict on the side of the Palestinians.

 Brodsky tweeted that Ukraine's “support of the UN resolution ‘Israeli Practices’, denying Jewish ties to Temple Mount and calling for ICJ advisory opinion is extremely disappointing.”